zfdang/android-multiple-images-selector/README.md

 # Android Multiple Images Selector

-Easy-to-use selector to select images in Android application
+Easy-to-use library to select images in Android application

+Features:

+* select images by folders
+* support to set max number of images to be selected
+* allow filter images with tiny size (configurable)
+* fast scroll of image list
+* support Chinese / English

 NOTE: this library depends on Fresco / rxjava.